hiteshjoshi1/react-redux-express-todos/README.md

 helm status <RELEASE_NAME>
 ```

-- Delete all Kubernetes resources related to a release
+To see the deleted release ->

 ```
-helm delete <RELEASE_NAME>
+helm delete  <chart-name>
 ```

-To see the deleted release
+Soft Delete ->

 ```
-helm ls --deleted
+helm delete --purge <chart-name>
 ```

 ### To RollBack to a particular Relase